Random curves on surfaces induced from the Laplacian determinant: Scaling limits for graphs on surfaces

-For any $n$ let $T^n(e,e')$ be the transfer impedance of two oriented edges $e=xy$ and $e'=x'y'$ in $\G_n$.
-This is defined as the (algebraic) current through $e'$ when one unit of current enters at $e_-$ and leaves at $e_+$ (the endpoints of $e$).
+Let $R^n(e,e')$ be the transfer impedance of two oriented edges $e=xy$ and $e'=x'y'$ in $\G_n$.
+This is defined as the potential drop across $e'$ when one unit of current enters at $e_-$ and leaves at $e_+$ (the endpoints of $e$), when the graph is viewed as an electrical network with conductance $c$.
 In terms of the Green function $G^n$ one has

+A related quantity is $T(e,e')=c(e')R(e,e')$ the \emph{transfer current}: the current across $e'$ when one unit of current enters at $e_-$ and leaves at $e_+$.

-The function $T^n$ is a discrete one-form on $\G_n$ (function on oriented edges which changes sign under change of orientation).
-We say that \emph{conformal approximation holds} if when $e_1,e_2$ are not within $o(1)$ of each other,
+The function $R^n(e,e'),$ as a function of either $e$ or $e'$, is a discrete one-form on $\G_n$ (function on oriented edges which changes sign under change of orientation).
+We say that \emph{conformal approximation holds} if the mesh size tends to zero as $n\to\infty$ and, when $e_1,e_2$ are not within $o(1)$ of each other,